Policy/Procedure: 404-Credit Card Merchant Services and PCI Compliance

 This policy applies to all UW Madison departments which accept credit cards as a form of payment for goods and services.

 The University of Wisconsin – Madison processes over $100 million dollars in credit card transactions per year.
-In fiscal year 2014 this includes 2.82 million transactions from 215 merchant accounts.
+This represents almost 3 million transactions from over 200 merchant accounts.
 The University is contractually responsible for protecting the credit card data used to process these transactions per the guidance provided by the PCI Data Security Standard (PCI-DSS).

 A credit card breach may result in fines starting at $200,000.
 However, the actual costs of a credit card breach are estimated around $204 per credit card.
 More importantly, the UW-Madison’s image would be tarnished.
 This could result in fewer donors willing to support the University or business partners willing to acquire University resources.